ztlevi/ML_101/ML_Questions.md

 The idea is clever: Use your initial training data to generate multiple mini train-test splits.
 Use these splits to tune your model.

 In standard k-fold cross-validation, we partition the data into k subsets, called folds.
-Then, we iteratively train the algorithm on k-1 folds while using the remaining fold as the test set (called the “holdout fold”).
+Then, we iteratively train the algorithm on k-1 folds while using the remaining fold as the test set (called the "holdout fold").

 ![K-Fold Cross-Validation](https://elitedatascience.com/wp-content/uploads/2017/06/Cross-Validation-Diagram.jpg)